 Statement

 Paintings are like a dialogue for conversation.
 How do you start?
 One could pick a subject and start talking, or just start talking.
-I prefer to just start talking.
+I just start talking.
 Although I begin each painting believing that I have no subject or roadmap, each painting slowly reveals one.
 I paint for that revelatory experience.
 I think of Miles Davis saying, “it takes you a long time to sound like yourself.”

 If I haven’t had a significant experience with a painting, I’m usually not interested and often eventually dive back in.
 I don’t always understand what I’m doing and even find it important to be slightly confused; like making sense of a puzzling dream.
 At some point the paintings seem like abstract narratives.
 They don’t TELL a story they ARE a story.